 Before this, it is estimated that from 1956 to 1983, The Fabulous Moolah held the title for 11,000 days (not straight, total).

-On July 23rd, 1984, In The Brawl To End It All broadcast on MTV, The Fabulous Moolah with Captain Lou Albano in her corner lost her title to Wendi Richter, who was accompanied by Cyndi Lauper.
+On July 23rd, 1984, In The Brawl To End It All, broadcast on MTV, The Fabulous Moolah with Captain Lou Albano in her corner lost her title to the exciting Wendi Richter, who was accompanied by Cyndi Lauper.

 The ending consisted of such an odd pinning predicament that the decision could have gone either way.

 This was a pivotal moment in the Rock N’ Wrestling Connection era.
 Despite eleven matches on the card, this was the only one that was televised on MTV and was a huge step forward for women’s wrestling and the WWF in their continued pursuit to become the only pro wrestling company in the USA.

 Moolah, unaccustomed to losing, took out her frustrations at the end of the match on the referee!

 Watch: The Fabulous Moolah is defeated at the Brawl to End it All